BertoGz/ReactQuery-Starwars/README.md

 ## Installation

-In the project directory, run "npm install" or "yarn" to install the project dependencies. to run: "npm start" or "yarn start"
+In the project directory, run "npm install" or "yarn" to install the project dependencies. then run the command: "npm start" or "yarn start" to start the server.

 ## Summary
-In this project we use React Query to manage our asynchronous data.
+In this project we use React Query to manage our server state.
-We display to the screen data fetched from the Starwars api.